microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/table-range.md

 ## Response

-If successful, this method returns `200 OK` response code and [Range](../resources/range.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a [range](../resources/range.md) object in the response body.

 ## Example
-Here is an example of how to call this API.

 ##### Request
-Here is an example of the request.
+The following is an example of the request.

 # [HTTP](#tab/http)
 <!--{